larahabashy/DSCI522_group_12/doc/report.md

 |     0.3958155 | {‘C’: 158, ‘class\_weight’: ‘none’}        | LogisticRegression |
 |     0.3958155 | {‘C’: 596, ‘class\_weight’: ‘none’}        | LogisticRegression |

 Table 2.
-This is the result of f1 score with optimized hyperpamaters for each model
+F1 score with optimized hyperpamaters for each model

 Based on the result above, we find that although `LogisticRegression` is a better model to use, the f1 score is only around 0.5.
 It is not a very